abridged/collabland-dev/tutorials/token-gating-tutorial.md

 # Collab.Land Token Gating Tutorial

 Collab.Land offers a token gating feature that allows you to restrict access to elements or pages of your site based on ownership of certain blockchain assets.
-This tutorial walks you through creating your own token gate for your website using the Collab.Land API.
+This tutorial walks you through the process of creating your own token gate for your website using the Collab.Land API.

 ### Website Gating Logic Flow

-1. Define Token Gating Rules (TGRs) for your website.
+1. Define token gating rules for your website.
 2. User visits your website.
 3. Collect user's wallet address.
 4. Call Collab.Land API to check if the user has the required tokens to fulfil your rules.